ektemfg/OdaCart/README.md

 Stil TODO - Did not prioritize this because we save data on first fetch and load it from UserDefaults.

 ✅ Clicking on Product Icon Shows Image Fullscreen ✅

-I choose to make own view with Large Product Image and Product data such as price, name, extra name...
+I did choose to make LargeItemView with Large Product Image and Product info such as Name, Extra Name and Price.

 ✅ The shopping cart panel visible only if there are items in cart. ✅